 Other versions: This 1970s purple globe table lamp exists in many models and colours.

-These table lamps or desk lamps are often attributed to Gepo, Anvia and Herda, 3 lamp producers from the Netherlands.
+These table lamps or desk lamps are often attributed to Gepo, Anvia and Herda, 3 lighting producers from The Netherlands.
 However, these lamps were never made or sold by these companies.

 All the electric parts are made by VLM Components from Buccinasco near Milan in Italy.
-This lamp has a rare seen version of a switch designed by Achille Castiglioni (1918 – 2002); the VLM 450 switch, made in white and black.
+This lamp has a rare seen version of a switch designed by Achille Castiglioni (1918 – 2002); the VLM model 450 switch.
+It is made in white with a black slider.

 VLM Components was founded in 1945 in Buccinasco, a small village near Milan, Italy.
 The company is part of the Relco Group, founded in 1967.
 Today they are the owners of the brands Relco, Leuci, Relco Lighting, VLM and Segno.